tobal/zorp-tutorial/start_basic_concepts.rst

 *Zorp* is a proxy firewall, neither more nor less, but can be used to do tasks other than protocol analysis, such as virus scanning or spam filtering by integrating it with external applications.
 For instance in case of the *HTTP* protocol *Zorp* can forward responses to a virus scanner software.
 After that depending on the result of the scan *Zorp* can accept or reject the original request.

-How proxy can be configured?
+How a proxy can be configured?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *Zorp* *proxy* classes can be implemented or customized in *Python* language.
-As the following example show the only thing we have to do is deriving a new class from the necessary base class (``HttpProxy``) and customizing its behaviour.
+As the following example show the only thing we have to do is deriving a new class from the necessary base class (``HttpProxy``) and customizing it's behaviour.

 .. code-block:: python